gsw85/webdev-snippet/README.md

-# webdev-snippet
+# webdev-snippet for React
-snippet use for continuously developing application website
+snippet use for continuously developing React based application website